-When building property the first step to making decisions about the size of an apartment is to be market-led.
+When building property the first step to making decisions about the size of an apartment is to make sure you are being market-led.
 But, as a rule of thumb, 30m2 is about right.
 Anything under that and you will struggle to borrow the money you need to build.
-Also, when it comes to selling, you will need to be a cash buyer as most mortgage products require a flat to be not too small.
+Also, when it comes to selling, you will need to find a cash buyer as most mortgage products require a flat to be of a certain size.

 Property Expert Series: Grant Erskine From Grant Erskine Architects